xcp-ng/xcp-ng-org/docs/migratetoxcpng.md

 Collect info about network cards used in windows VM (ipconfig /all) use same mac address(es) when creating interfaces in xcp-ng this step will help You skip windows activation if system was activated already.
 :::

-Importing a VMware linux VM, you may encounter an error similar to this on boot:
+Importing a VMware Linux VM, you may encounter an error similar to this on boot:

 `dracut-initqueue[227]: Warning: /dev/mapper/ol-root does not exist`